Skip to content

 • tenant stack: TenantAwareMiddlewareProvider::getTenantWebMiddleware()

-2. Read SaaS settings safely with fallback:
+2. Read Tenanta settings safely with fallback:

-• defaults from config('saas.settings_defaults.*')
+• defaults from config('tenanta.settings_defaults.*')

 3. Register each route file with either universal or tenant middleware based on flag.